EconPapers

 Economics at your fingertips

-Stylized Facts of Euroland's Business Cycle
+Stylized Facts of Eurolands Business Cycle / Stilisierte Fakten des Konjunkturzyklus in Euroland

 Additional contact information

-Journal of Economics and Statistics (Jahrbuecher fuer Nationaloekonomie und Statistik), 1999, vol. 219, issue 5+6, pages 591-610
+Journal of Economics and Statistics (Jahrbuecher fuer Nationaloekonomie und Statistik), 1999, vol. 219, issue 5-6, 591-610

-Abstract: The paper presents stylized facts of Euroland's business cycle using aggregated data.
-The main results are: the determination of turning points in Euroland's business cycle is not very sensitive to the detrending method used, although the level of the recent output gap depends on it.
+Abstract: The paper presents stylized facts of Euroland’s business cycle using aggregated data.
+The main results are: The determination of turning points in Euroland’s business cycle is not very sensitive to the detrending method used, although the level of the recent output gap depends on it.
 Investment, net exports and stock building explain the largest share of the swings in real GDP.
-The types of expenditures--except for net exports--are pro-cyclical with almost no lag or lead.
+The types of expenditures - except for net exports - are pro-cyclical with almost no lag or lead.
 The results for monetary variables are mixed.
 Prices are counter-cyclical, whereas labour productivity and real wages are pro-cyclical.
 The cyclical component of industrial production in all member countries shows a positive and over time increasing correlation coefficient with the one in the rest of Euroland.

-Keywords: Business cycles; stylized facts; European Monetary Union (search for similar items in EconPapers)
+Keywords: Business cycles; stylized facts; european monetary union. (search for similar items in EconPapers)

 Date: 1999